 Form 3468, Investment Credit.
-Enter the credits from line 14 of Form 3468 in column (a) of Worksheet 5.
+Enter the credits from line 15 of Form 3468 in column (a) of Worksheet 5.
 Separate the credits by activity and by type before making entries in the worksheet.

 Form 3800, General Business Credit.
 Enter the credits from line 3 of Form 3800 in column (a) of Worksheet 5.
 Separate the credits by activity and by type before making entries in the worksheet.
-For example, a corporation has a welfare-to-work credit from each of two passive activities.
-Enter each welfare-to-work credit on separate lines in column (a) of Worksheet 5.
-A corporation has a welfare-to-work credit and a disabled access credit from the same passive activity.
-Enter the welfare-to-work credit and the disabled access credit on separate lines in column (a) of Worksheet 5.
+For example, a corporation has a distilled spirits credit from each of two passive activities.
+Enter each distilled spirits credit on separate lines in column (a) of Worksheet 5.
+A corporation has a distilled spirits credit and a disabled access credit from the same passive activity.
+Enter the distilled spirits credit and the disabled access credit on separate lines in column (a) of Worksheet 5.